nielshojen/docker-filewaveserver/README.md

 * ``FWSERVER_BACKUP``: If the FileWave provided backup script should run daily.
 Defaults to ``0``.

-# Running the FileWave Booster Container
+# Running the FileWave Server Container

 ```bash
 $ docker pull nielshojen/filewaveserver